John Phillips | updated November 22, 2017

 According to Dr. Sheppard:

 “Our research from hunters on deer sightings and deer harvest over a 20-year period, with hunters hunting mornings and afternoons, was merged with the National Weather Service data on weather conditions for each day these hunters hunted.
 Once we had the data, we then began to look at the weather conditions that caused deer to move, be seen and be harvested.

 "We wanted to know what kind of weather conditions optimized the likelihood of deer getting up out of their beds and walking around, so bowhunters could see them and take them during daylight hours.
 We were really surprised by some of the data and what we learned.

-* “The most-important factor that increases the likelihood of a deer walking around in daylight hours is temperature.
+"The most important factor that increases the likelihood of a deer moving in daylight hours is temperature.
 Basically, the colder the weather is, the better your odds will be for seeing deer.

 The Ideal Day for Hunting Deer Based on Dr. Sheppard’s Hunter Study:

 An ideal day for hunting deer will be a cold day with clear skies and high wind velocities.
 You’ll need a close shot, so you won’t have arrow drift in a hard, blowing wind.
 Dr. Sheppard never has attempted to draw conclusions on why these three factors tend to cause deer to move.
 However, certain things seem reasonable.
 According to Dr. Sheppard:

 “On cold days, deer need more food than on days that aren’t so cold, and possibly they may stay warmer by walking around than lying in their beds.